Mmarzex/kubelab/README.md

 # kubelab

-Easy instructions for a self-hosted Kubernetes installation on Digital Ocean.
+Easy instructions for a self-hosted Kubernetes installation on DigitalOcean.

 Built on top of [kubespray](https://github.com/kubernetes-incubator/kubespray/) (sic).